 This site covers a huge area, including a wealth of coastal, rural and mountain scenery.
 Besides this I took trains to find the ancient Greek enclave of Velia (near Ascea station) with its mosaics.
 I then returned to Paestum (which has its own station) to see the statuesque temples of Athena, Neptune and Hera, all reminiscent of Athens.

 Trenitalia runs a bus service from Battipaglia down the Vallo di Diano to Padula which I took to visit the huge San Lorenzo monastery.

 Derived from the former TWHS Paestum, Posidonia and Certosa di Padula

-The site has 3 locations.
+The site has 3 locations

 The site has 33 connections